BoD/CountdownWidget/README.md

 A very simple Android widget that shows the number of days until the release of Star Wars Episode VII (December 18, 2015).

+An Android Wear notification is also included (if enabled, it will be sent to the watch every day at 8am).

 Licence
 -------